NAME AND GENDER MARKER

 LGBTQA Resource Center

-*You will have the option to choose between altering your email address and your alias, the name that appears attached to the email address.
-Many students opt to just change the alias as it does not require a deletion of the old account and creation of a new one.
+*You will have the option to choose between altering your email address and your email display name, the name that appears attached to the email address.
+Many students opt to just change the email display name because it does not require a deletion of the old account and creation of a new one.

 Legal Document Change